 By week 32, your baby weighs almost 3 3/4 pounds.
 Her crown-to-heel length is nearly 16 3/4 inches.

-The top of your uterus now measures about 12 3/4 inches from the pubic symphysis — about 5 inches from your belly button (2).
+The top of your uterus (the fundal height) now measures about 12 3/4 inches from the pubic symphysis — about 5 inches above your belly button (2).

 At week 32, your little one has achieved some exciting developmental milestones, including: